 We had a blast!
 It was so much fun to get out of the house and take a break from the stress of every day life.
 These ladies are so great.
 I always feel so much better after a visit with them.

 And since you can't have this much root beer around without ice cream, we had two different types of vanilla on hand for root beer floats.
 We even did a tasting of different root beer/vanilla combinations.

-We decided that River City or Frosty for floats (vanilla bean is best), and Rebecca says, "Dad's or Sioux for a less sugary food pairing."
-For just a plain root beer, River City won this round.
+We decided that River City Root Beer or Frosty Root Beer for floats (vanilla bean ice cream is best), and Rebecca says, "Dad's Old Fashioned Root Beer or Sioux City Root Beer for a less sugary food pairing."
+For just a plain root beer, River City Root Beer won this round.
 Next time, we'll bring in my favorite: Henry Weinhard's Root Beer.

 Psst!
 Don't miss a post!
 Sign up for my email list and get your:

 I'm a single mom with 3 special needs children, living in Utah, overcoming mental illness and crazy health problems to pull my family out of poverty and live my dreams as an author.

 At times, this site may contain paid affiliate links.
 I am a proud participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

 Medical information is based on my own beliefs and experience.
 Nothing on this site should be used instead of professional medical advice.